 Additionally, the parent was advised that their Puerto Rico-issued Medicaid was not portable and they were not eligible for Florida Medicaid since they did not reside in the state prior to the disaster.
-To make matters worse, when advocates asked FEMA to assist this family, they were told, during a national stakeholder call, that the family was ineligible for FEMA assistance because they had not evacuated 'correctly.'
-The lack of Medicaid portability repeatedly came up on stakeholders' calls and was mentioned by key informants from Puerto Rico, the U.S. Virgin Islands and Florida (including during Hurricane Michael evacuation) as a critical issue that was impeding health care for disaster impacted people with disabilities.
+To make matters worse, when advocates asked FEMA to assist this impacted people with disabilities.
 Denial of Medicaid coverage can cause people with disabilities to lose their health, safety and independence, which may ultimately lead to hospitalization and nursing home admission.